mistermicheels/learning-notes/web/css/Inheritance-cascade-specificity.md

 Factors to consider, in decreasing order of priority:

 1. Importance
+2. Origin
-2. Specificity
+3. Specificity
-3. Source order
+4. Source order

 ### Importance